-[ ] develop a predictive Similar to the adaptive signature design, the combination of biomarkers in a initial null hunothesis is to test the henefit of the complication of piomarkers in a Initial null hypothesis is to test the central is conducted training set of the that and targeted therapy against the control is conducted In the overall population, which is conducted at a (Tajik2013) slightly lower significance level $\alpha_1$ than the [] extension of the adaptive overall alpha $\alpha$ .
+· · · · · · · · · · · · · · · · · · · Independence in a second before Obstitute the enderstitute size structure desite of [] develop a predictive Similar to the adaptive signature design, the combination of biomarkers in a initial null hypothesis is to test the benefit of the training set of the trial and targeted therapy against the control is conducted consequently evaluate it in a test set in the overall population, which is conducted at a (Tajik2013) slightly lower significance level α_1 than the [] extension of the adaptive overall alpha α .
 The sensitive subset is signature design, which allows use determined by developing the classifier using the of entire study population for full population.
 It is done by the following steps: signature development and (1) Test the initial null hypothesis of no treatment validation.
-(Zhang2018 Advancing benefit in the overall population at $\alpha_1$ , which is a cancer) slightly lower significance level than the overall , $\alpha$ .
+(Zhang2018 Advancing benefit in the overall population at α_1 , which is a cancer) slightly lower significance level than the overall , α .
 If this hypothesis is rejected, then the targeted therapy is declared superior to the control treatment for the overall population and analysis is completed.
 If the first hypothesis is not rejected, then the following steps for signature development and validation need to be performed.
 (2) Split study population into "k" subsamples.
 (3) One of the "k" subsamples is omitted to form a training subsample.
-Similar to the adaptive signature design develop a model to predict the treatment difference between targeted therapy and control as a function of baseline covariates using training subsample.
-Apply the developed model to each subject not in this training subsample so as to classify natients as sensitive or nonsensitive (4) Repeat the same process leaving out a different cample from the "k" subcamples to form training subcomple.
-After "k" iterations, even notion tin the trial will be cleasified as consitive or personalitive (5) Compare the treatment difference within the (5) Compare the treatment difference within the subgroup of patients classified as sensitive using a test statistic (1).
-Generate the null distribution or r by permuting the two treatments and repeating the entire "k" iterations of the cross- validation process.
-Perform the test at $\alpha$ - $\alpha_1$ .
+Similar to the adaptive signature design, develop a model to predict the treatment difference between targeted therapy and control as a function of baseline covariates using training subsample.
+Apply the developed model to each subject not in this training subsample so as to classify patients as sensitive or nonsensitive.
+(4) Repeat the same process leaving out a different sample from the "k" subsamples to form training subsample.
+After "k" iterations, every patient in the trial will be classified as sensitive or nonsensitive.
+(5) Compare the treatment difference within the subgroup of patients classified as sensitive using a test statistic (T).
+Generate the null distribution of T by permuting the two treatments and repeating the entire "k" iterations of the cross- validation process.
+Perform the test at α - α_1 .
 If the test is rejected, then the superiority is claimed for the targeted therapy in the sensitive subgroup.
-(Zhang2018_Advancing cancer) Generalized It uses the training set of the trial to Firstly, candidate biomarkers are selected and adaptive select among candidate biomarkers the cut-off points are optimized using a training signature and to optimize cut-points; the set and secondly, the chosen biomarkers are design selected biomarker is evaluated in assessed in the validation set.
+(Zhang2018_Advancing cancer) Generalized It uses the training set of the trial to Firstly, candidate biomarkers are selected and adaptive select among candidate biomarkers the cut-off points are optimized using a training signature and to optimize cut-points; the set and secondly, the chosen biomarkers are (design selected biomarker is evaluated in assessed in the validation set.
 (Antoniou2016) the test set (Simon2010_Clinical trial designs for evaluating.
-In Table 1)
+In Table 1) 1 1